 Your syllabus will identify which communications platform, either Slack or Teams, will be used to support your course.
 Please join the platform identified in your syllabus.

-I will send you an invitation to join our Slack team before our first class.
-Please use your SHU email and your full name as your screen name when you create your Slack profile and join the course team.
+Your course syllabus includes the information necessary to signup for Slack including the Slack team name that we will use for our course.
+You must use your SHU email (email@example.com) to complete the signup process.
+Please use your full name, e.g., @firstname.lastname, as your screen name when you create your Slack profile and join the course team.
+Do not use your SHU short name or some variation thereof.
 Be sure to complete your profile by adding all of the required information including name, mobile#, email address, Skype userid and a recent head shot (photo).
 I strongly recommend that you enable two-factor authentication when you set up your Slack profile.
 When your Slack profile is confirmed, please visit our team site and poke around a bit.
 Also, please post your responses to the Introductions and Learning Contract channels.

-- Fill out your profile and be sure to include your full name, your role, etc. and upload a photo that is easily recognizable as you.
+- Fill out your profile and be sure to include your full name, mobile#, Skype UID, your role and upload a photo that is easily recognizable as you.

 - Download the apps for desktop and mobile for a much better experience.
 When you have installed the apps please leave them active on your desktops (as you do with Outlook) so that you will receive the alerts.
 If you have general questions about Slack, their Help Center is a great resource.